Conjecturing-Based Discovery of Patterns in Data: A Conjecturing Framework for Discovering Patterns in Data

 The invariant version of the conjecturing method ({\bf procedure} \textsc{Conjecturing-INV}) can be used for discovering nonlinear relationships in data.
 Invariant conjectures are generated that provide upper and lower bounds on the invariant of interest.
 These conjectures are the nonlinear functions that can be used as new features and/or as a complete model for the system.

 For the gravity case from Section \ref{gravity}, the invariants are $A = \{F, m_1, m_2, r\}$ and the invariant of interest is the force $F$.
 The examples $E$ are the observations in the data.

 The \textsc{Conjecturing} framework is not designed to recover constants such as the gravitational constant $k$.
-In general, for a functional relationship with a constant $k$ such that $0 < k < 1$, the expression without the constant provides a lower bound for the response and the reciprocal expression provides an upper bound.
-In cases where the constant is not between 0 and 1, the converse is true.
-For this example, $F= k m_1 m_2/r^2$ with $0 < k < 1$ and so $r^2/m_1m_2 \leq F \leq m_1m_2/r^2 $.
-The \textsc{Conjecturing} framework can potentially recover the bounds $F \leq m_1m_2/r^2$ or $F \geq r^2/m_1m_2$.
+In general, for a functional relationship with a constant $k$ such that $0 < k < 1$, the expression without the constant provides {an upper bound for the response.
+In cases where the constant is larger than 1, the expression without the constant provides a lower bound}.

 For our example, \textsc{Conjecturing-INV} returns 19 upper bounds and 24 lower bounds for $F$.
 Among the upper bounds is